Start a conversation

 Guardhouse

 As the name states, it was an out building used by the guards to watch the two main entrances into Machu Picchu, also referred to as the Caretakers Hut.
 The two entrances include the Sun Gate in the South and end of the Vilcabamba Trail in the west.
 Modern ¨House of the Guardians¨ gives you the opportunity to take those famous postcard perfect pictures of the Great Machu Picchu.
-After hiking the Inca Trail, I also found the grounds around the building a great place to stretch my legs, enjoy the llamas and alpacas grazing lazily and just relax a bit before exploring the Majestic Machu Picchu.
+After hiking the Inca Trail, the grounds around the building, a great place to stretch your legs, enjoy the llamas and alpacas grazing lazily and just relax a bit before exploring the Majestic Machu Picchu.

 Sacred Rock